-- Award the contract to the tenderer which has submitted a tender: - which complies with the formal requirements and the eligibility rules; - whose total budget is within the maximum budget available for the project; - which meets the minimum technical requirements specified in the tender dossier; and - which is the least expensive tender (or, in exceptional cases mentioned in point 4.3.3.3., the tender with the best price-quality ratio (satisfying all of the above conditions). - Cancel the tender procedure (see point 2.4.13.).
+- Award the contract to the tenderer which has submitted a tender: - that complies with the formal requirements and the eligibility rules; - whose total budget is within the maximum budget available for the project; - that meets the minimum technical requirements specified in the tender dossier; - that is the least expensive tender (or, in exceptional cases mentioned in Section 4.3.3.3, the tender with the best price-quality ratio (satisfying all of the above conditions). - Cancel the tender procedure (see Section 2.6.13).

-The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex C7) to be signed by the chairperson, the secretary and all evaluators.
+DIRECT MANAGEMENT: The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex C7) to be signed by the chairperson, the secretary and all evaluators.
 This evaluation report must be submitted to the European Commission, which must decide whether or not to accept its recommendations.

-The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex C7) to be signed by the chairperson, the secretary and all evaluators.
+INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS: The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex C7) to be signed by the chairperson, the secretary and all evaluators.
 This evaluation report must be submitted to the contracting authority, which must decide whether or not to accept its recommendations.
-The contracting authority must then submit the Evaluation Report together with its proposed decision to the European Commission.
+The contracting authority must then submit the evaluation report together with its proposed decision to the European Commission.
 If there is an award proposal and the European Commission has not already received a copy of the tenders, these must be submitted.